DiegoAbreu/Proj-Aplicado-XPE-MBA-Machine-Learning/docs/html/_sources/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Documentação - Projeto Aplicado XPE - MBA em Machine Learning
+Projeto Aplicado XPE - MBA em Machine Learning
 =============================================================
 .. toctree::
    :maxdepth: 1
-   :caption: Sumário:
+   :caption: Documentação:

    notebooks/1_EDA
    notebooks/2_PRE_PROCESSAMENTO